makrai/notes/thakur2104-heterog-benchm-info-retriev.md

   * during training dense models with the InfoNCE (van den Oord+ 2019) loss:
 * the differences between the two similarity functions were not sys studied
 * performances of SBERT and ANCE with
-  * in-domain evaluation on MSMARCO are nearly identical.
-However, in the
+  * in-domain evaluation on MSMARCO are nearly identical
-  * zero-shot evaluation setup, the two models can perform vastly different:
+  * hE, zero-shot evaluation setup, the two models can perform vastly different:
     * on TREC-COVID, ANCE outperforms SBERT by 17.2 points, whereas
     * SBERT outperforms ANCE by 9.7 points on HotpotQA
 * We re-ran the training of SBERT (section 4.1.3) and only changed the